aschiffman/GitGuide/README.md

 # GitGuide
 Guide to using git/github for the signaling systems lab, written by Allison.
-A basic introduction is given below, and more advanced uses are described [within](./Advanced.md).
+A basic introduction is given below, and more advanced uses will be described [within](./Advanced.md) (once I get around to doing that).

 ## Why use Git?
 Git has three main uses for our lab: public accessibility of code, version control, and collaboration.
 Previously, most lab members have commited repositories of completed code for availability to the public.
 Though this is useful, continued use of git throughout a project also provides the advantage of version control.